Theatre Strike Force: Academy

 TSF may function as a performance group, but at its heart is also a training ground for inspiring comedians.
-Filup Molina and Erik Voss designed the TSF Academy with this in mind.
 Divided into 4 Levels, the Academy offers several different experience levels for aspiring improvisers.
 Once students have sufficiently learned the techniques in a specific level and feel comfortable proceeding with their training, they are allowed to proceed to the next level.
 Level 1 covers basic performance techniques, such as support and "Yes, and...", while covering some of the games performed by the TSF Short-Form Team.
 Level 2 is a short form intensive that drills games TSF frequently plays in shows, practices new games, and experiments with making the games more challenging.
 Level 3 is the introduction to long form, covering basic forms with an emphasis on strong scenework.
 Level 4 is the experimental long form group featuring TSF's most experienced players practicing more advanced forms.

 Throughout the semester, each Level has four performance dates where they will perform with two other Levels and showcase what they have learned over the course of their class.
 These shows are an opportunity to invite friends and family to see the progress they've made in their training.

 Short-Form Team

-Founded by Filup Molina, the TSF Short Form team is a way to showcase the best of what short-form improv comedy can be.
+The TSF Short Form team is a way to showcase the best of what short-form improv comedy can be.
 The players on this audition-based team are the face of TSF.
 Performances ranging from shows in residence halls and auditoriums on campus to shows at other colleges and festivals are this team's role.
 These are the best short-form players TSF has to offer and are among the best in the state.
 The Short-Form Team is currently directed by Shalec Grears.